ntp-k/lmwn-recommendation-system/README.md

 more info : *http://0.0.0.0:8080/docs*

-**note** for user_id that is not exist in the given transaction data, I assume that this user_id is the new user, therefore the system will recommend top 10 hot restaurants instead of user preference.
+**note** for user_id that does not exist in the given transaction data, I assumed that this user_id is the new user, therefore the system will recommend top 10 hot restaurants instead of user preference.

 <br/><br/>